mansourzaki/gameball-flutter/README.md

 # Gameball Flutter SDK
 ## `Gameball Flutter SDK` is a library that allows you to integrate the Gameball platform's features into your Flutter applications.
 It enables you to:

-* Register players and track their activities.
+  * Register customers and track their activities.
 * Send personalized events to trigger Gameball campaigns.
 * Display the Gameball user interface within your app.